Senkichi Awaya: Mayor of Hiroshima

 In 1943, Awaya was offered the mayoralty of Hiroshima by his senpai Okinori Kaya.
-He had not been willing to accept it until he decided to try himself when one of his friends told him that mayors should never be angry.
+He was not willing to accept it until he decided to try himself, and one of his friends told him that mayors should never be angry.

-On the Sunday before he left Tokyo for Hiroshima, Awaya attended at the Bible study group as usual.
-There he talked about how he had stood in his belief and practiced teetotalism through his life in bureaucracy.
+On the Sunday before he left Tokyo for Hiroshima, Awaya attended the Bible study group as usual.
+There, he talked about how he had stood by his beliefs and practiced teetotalism throughout his life in bureaucracy.
 Reverend Toraji Tsukamoto wrote in his diary, "Mr. Awaya's words are proceleusmatic and impressive to the audience.
 Blessed is Hiroshima to have such a great mayor!"

 Awaya took the mayoralty in July 1943.
-Militarists held bad feelings toward him, but among citizens his popularity was high for his rectitude.
+Militarists held bad feelings toward him, but among citizens, his popularity was high due to his righteousness.
 The hardest job that he had to do in Hiroshima was to order to demolish buildings to create firebreaks according to the military's directions.

-Awaya lived at the official mayoral residence in the Kakomachi district of Hiroshima apart from his family at first, but he decided to invite his family after the Great Tokyo Air Raid, believing that Hiroshima was much safer than Tokyo.
+Awaya lived at the official mayoral residence in the Kakomachi district of Hiroshima, apart from his family at first.
+Still he decided to invite his family after the Great Tokyo Air Raid, believing that Hiroshima was much safer than Tokyo.
 His wife Sachiyo and third son Shinobu came to live in Hiroshima in April and in June 1945, respectively.
-On 3 August, three days before the atomic bombing of Hiroshima, Senkichi and Sachiyo Awaya invited their 3-year-old granddaughter Ayako Sakama.
+On 3 August, three days before the atomic bombing of Hiroshima, Senkichi and Sachiyo Awaya invited their 2-year-old granddaughter Ayako Sakama.

 Death

 When the United States Army Air Forces dropped the atomic bomb on Hiroshima, Senkichi Awaya was eating breakfast with Shinobu and Ayako.
 All of them are believed to have died instantly after the bombing.

 The city officials who had survived the bomb began to gather at the city office that afternoon, but the mayor was still missing.
 The city's treasurer went to look for Awaya and found corpses at the ruin of the mayoral residence.
-On 9 August, Awaya's chief secretary Kazumasa Maruyama and his coworkers went there to confirm that the half-burnt corpses were those of the mayor and his son.
+On 9 August, Awaya's chief secretary, Kazumasa Maruyama and his coworkers went there to confirm that the half-burnt corpses were those of the mayor and his son.
 After finding a skeleton which appeared to be Ayako's, they carried out the unburnt parts of the bodies to cremate them at the park near the city hall.

 Sachiyo was the only person who had escaped instant death in the mayoral residence.
-Seriously injured, she was carried into the Hiroshima Red Cross Hospital (Nisseki Hospital) and taken care of by her daughters, but died on 7 September that year.
+Seriously injured, she was carried into the Hiroshima Red Cross Hospital (Nisseki Hospital) and taken care of by her daughters but died on 7 September that year.

 The officials chose Shigetada Morishita, who had been one of the two deputy mayors, as acting mayor upon confirming Awaya's death.
 He was succeeded by Shichirō Kihara, whom the city council appointed mayor on 22 October 1945.

 Toraji Tsukamoto delivered a eulogy for Awaya and his family at their official funeral service held in December 1945.
 They were buried at Tama Cemetery in western Tokyo.